 It has been demonstrated that BPA exposure from canned and packaged food can be significant.
 One study had healthy volunteers consume a 12-ounce serving of freshly made soup (prepared without any canned ingredients) for five days, followed by a two-day washout period, then five days of consuming a serving of canned Progresso soup.
 Urinary levels of BPA increased nearly 20-fold as a result of eating the canned soup, but the increases were not persistent.
 It is unknown how such short-term elevations in BPA levels affect human health.

 Bisphenol-S (BPS) is now used as a bisphenol-A substitute and has been described as safer than BPA.
-However, recent research suggests BPS and other BPA analogs (2,4’-bisphenol A, bisphenol AF, bisphenol AP, bisphenol B, bisphenol F, and bisphenol Z) have effects similar to, and are likely to be just as harmful as, BPA.
+However, recent research suggests BPS and other BPA analogs (2,4’-bisphenol A, bisphenol AF, bisphenol AP, bisphenol B, bisphenol F, and bisphenol Z) have effects similar to, and are likely to be just as harmful, as BPA.
+For example, a 2024 study reported that exposure to bisphenol AF in female mice resulted in pro-tumorigenic changes in female offspring.

 BPA induces breast cancer cell proliferation